rithmschool/react-native-intro/readme.md

 __Disadvantages__

-* Not as performant as native
+* Not as performant as a pure native application.
 * Fast paced community.
 Lots of change

 ### How is React Native Different?